andrewdrane/adserver/README.md

 The program flows from two ends - the consumer end, which is the consumer viewing ads on a publisher's website (in this case, represented by nytimes.html) and the administrative end, accessed by cron job or manually, by loading update.php

-When pinged, the update.php file will iterate through all active campaigns, and will either add a record to the ad_serve table, or  update an existing one.
+When pinged, the <strong>update.php</strong> file will iterate through all active campaigns, and will either add a record to the ad_serve table, or  update an existing one.
 If a campaign has gone past it's desired time span, the ad_serve table and the campaigns table are set to inactive.

 The ad_serve table contains the allocated impressions count for each active ad.
 This allocation is increased over time.
 Each time update is pinged, it will increase the allocation to the appropriate amount relative to the lifespan of the campaign.
 Update will calculate the total number of impressions that should have been served from the start of the campaign to the end, compare it to the number of impressions already allocated, and add the difference.
 This will prevent multiple or irregular hits to the update function from throwing off the campaign.

 If a campaign has exceeded it's run (measured in days), then it is set to inactive.

-From the consumer end, a javascript snipit retrieves an ad in javascript form from the ad.php file.
+From the consumer end, a javascript snipit retrieves an ad in javascript form from the <strong>ad.php</strong> file, and ideally sends along the source_url as a get parameter.
 This ad is determined by looking up the ad_serve record with the most pending ads.
 The ad request should come with the URL of the page being viewed, using document.location.href